Why This Recipe Works

 Remove baking sheets from oven.
 While cookies are still hot, sprinkle very lightly with coarse salt and gently press salt down to embed.
 Let cool for 2 minutes, then transfer cookies to a wire rack to cool completely.

-Repeat steps 3 through 5 for remaining cookie dough.
+Repeat steps 4 and 5 for remaining cookie dough.
 Allow cookies to cool completely before storing in an airtight container, plastic bag, or cookie jar at room temperature for up to 5 days.

-Stand mixer, baking sheets, whisk, rubber spatula, 1-ounce ice cream scoop, wire rack
+Stand mixer, whisk, rubber spatula, 1-ounce ice cream scoop, baking sheets and wire racks,

 For best results, ingredients should be measured by weight, not volume.